tobealive/docs/docs/concepts/memory-unsafe-code.md

 # Memory-unsafe code

-Sometimes for efficiency you may want to write low-level code that can potentially corrupt memory or be vulnerable to security exploits.
+Sometimes for efficiency, you may want to write low-level code that can potentially corrupt memory or be vulnerable to security exploits.
 V supports writing such code, but not by default.